8go/matrix-commander-rs/README.md

           (like invite, ban, For d) this gives the option to delete the device of a different user.
-If --user is not set, it will default to itself, i.e. the user of the "matrix-commander-rs" account -h, --help
+If --user is not set, it will default to itself, i.e. the user of the "matrix-commander-rs" account --get-avatar <FILE>
+          Get the avatar of itself, i.e. the 'matrix-commander-rs' user account.
+Spefify a file optionally with path to store the image.
+E.g.
+          --get-avatar "./avatar.png"
+  -h, --help
           Print help information (use `--help` for more detail)
 ```